hanhee-song/keymaps_and_settings/README.md

 alias rdbd="rails db:drop"
 alias rgc="rails g controller"
 ```
+Self-explanatory.

 #### MY SERVER IS SEVERED!
 PANIC!

-In the rare event that the server is disconnected improperly and I get a "something is already running on :3000" error when I rails s, I have to run this to fix it.

 ```
 #KILL SERVER
 alias rk="kill -9 $(lsof -i tcp:3000 -t)"
 ```

+In the rare event that the server is disconnected improperly and I get a "something is already running on :3000" error when I rails s, I have to run this to fix it.

 #### Git & NPM commands